-80. An Equality Impact Assessment on this proposal has been carried out.
-The assessment concluded that this proposal would not adversely affect any particular group in society.
-If the proposal were to proceed, further equality impact assessments would be undertaken including an assessment on the design for any new build accommodation.
-(Please see Appendix 6).
+89. The Initial Equality Impact Assessment has been updated and concludes that the proposals would not adversely affect a particular group in society.
+If the proposals were to proceed, further equality impact assessments would be undertaken including an assessment at the design stage.
+The assessment is attached at Appendix 3.